luminuszz/manga-formater/README.md

 ## Description

- Web scraping and converter manga
+A web scraping based on the mangalivre site structure to search for mangas download them and convert them to pdf

 ## Installation